-They made that call today, but many thought it would come as a retirement announcement rather than what GM Kevin Colbert would call a "termination.''
-Smith attended friend and fellow defensive lineman Chris Hoke's retirement announcement at a press conference in January at the Steelers facility on the South Side.
+The Steelers made that call Thursday, but many thought it would come as a retirement announcement rather than what general manager Kevin Colbert would call a "termination."
+Smith attended friend and fellow defensive lineman Chris Hoke's retirement announcement at a news conference in January at the Steelers' facility on the South Side.
 Schaffer assured everyone that there will be no such day for Smith.

 Kemoeatu also got the call.
-He had a salary on the books for almost $3.6 million in 2012, which reflected a contract when he was their starting left guard, a position he held for four seasons until the Steelers demoted him halfway through last season.
-Doug Legursky and Ramon Foster are today their starting guards.
+He had a salary on the books for almost $3.6 million in 2012, which reflected a contract when he was the team's starting left guard, a position he held for four seasons until the Steelers demoted him halfway through last season.
+Doug Legursky and Ramon Foster are now the starting guards.

 The coaching staff's patience with Kemoeatu's undisciplined penalties and personal fouls ran out.

 "I think it's kind of a new day for him," said his agent, Ken Vierra, who said the Steelers did not offer Kemoeatu a chance to take a pay cut to stay.
 "It's partly about Chris, but a significant part of it is their situation.
 If they had more cap room, I don't think they would have done it.

 "Chris and a few other guys needed to be released.
 So be it, we move on."

 Kemoeatu, drafted in the fifth round in 2006, had arthroscopic surgery on a knee after the season, described by Vierra as minor.

 The Steelers drafted Smith in the fourth round in 1999, an undersized defensive end from Division II Northern Colorado.
 Like Ward, drafted a year before Smith and his release announced Wednesday, Smith did not waste any time establishing himself as a bargain.